English [en]

 Other advanced JavaScript constructs execute JavaScript code computed by the program.

-Since it is impossible in general for a machine to understand what that program does, LibreJS cannot tell what that code is or whether it comes from, or whether it is free.
+Since it is impossible for a machine to understand what that program does, LibreJS cannot tell what that code is or whether it is free.

-You should only worry about this sort of scripts after you have set proper licensing to all the other forms of JavaScript on your page and it is still not behaving as expected when running the page with LibreJS on.
-This usually means LibreJS is blocking further scripts that are loaded dynamically, and you need to add free license notices to them as well.
+You should only worry about these kinds of scripts after you have set proper licensing to all the other forms of JavaScript on your page and it is still not behaving as expected.
+This usually means LibreJS is blocking additional scripts that are loaded dynamically, and you need to add free license notices to them as well.

 Step 2: Making decisions about your JavaScript